-Strengthened capacity of the targeted AMS to develop policies and programs to support the adjustment of the smallholder farm sector to changes in sub-regional agricultural and food markets.
+To strengthen the capacity of the targeted AMS to develop policies and programs to support the adjustment of the smallholder farm sector to changes in sub-regional agricultural and food markets;

-Cooperation in food security and agricultural development among AMS is enhanced through the preparation of strategic programs and measures in the areas of R&D, food safety and quality standards, and investments in food and agri-based industries.
+To enhance the cooperation among the AMS in food security and agricultural development through the preparation of strategic programs and measures in the areas of R&D, food safety and quality standards, and investments in food and agri-based industries.

 Policy Studies and Expert Workshops: (1) Analysis of structural transformation of selected regional food and agri-based value chains, focusing on smallholders' competitiveness and their spatial, institutional, and technological reconfiguration resulting from increasing market integration within ASEAN; (2) Assessment of current national sectoral strategies in targeted AMS in relation to the structural adjustment of the farm sector, smallholders' competitiveness, and establishment of systems to meet the requirements of the ASEAN common market; (3) Review of regional cooperation initiatives (in R&D leading to improved practices in regional food and agri-based value chains, food safety and quality, environmental standards and their implication for the competitiveness of smallholders, coordination of national food reserves and food security policies, and agribusiness investment climate); and (4) Review of national (in the five targeted AMS) and regional strategies, policies, and institutions for the development of smallholder-inclusive major regional agri-based and food value chains.